flexera-public/flexera-plugins/gce/README.md

 ## Examples
 - [GCE External Network LoadBalancer](examples/gce_external_network_lb/README.md)

-## Known Limitations
+## Known Issues / Limitations
-- Resource fields that take a nested JSON object must be passed a string containing the JSON.
-(Untested)
+- List and AggregatedList actions cause an error when no results are returned.
+- Delete/Provision produce a 404 error if the operation returns an error.
+- actions which return a JSON response that isn't a resource is untested.
 - Outputs support only top level JSON nodes so return responses with JSON subnodes have been removed with the top level node containing the full JSON.
 (Untested)

 ## Getting Help
 Support for this plugin will be provided though GitHub Issues and the RightScale public slack channel #plugins.